romgrk/barbar.nvim/README.md

 ### Highlighting

 For the highlight groups, here are the default ones.
 Your colorscheme can override them by defining them.
+See the "Meaning of terms" comment inside the example below.

 ```vim
 let fg_target = 'red'